dbissell6/DFIR/Blue_Book/Blue_Book.md

-# CTF Blue Team HackTricks
+# The Blue Book
 ## Intro

 In a world where cyber attacks are becoming more frequent and sophisticated, the ability to detect and respond to such attacks is critical for any organization.
 During a Cybersecurity Capture The Flag (CTF) competition, the blue team is responsible for detecting and responding to cyber attacks, and this often involves forensic analysis of systems, networks, and data.

 This handbook is specifically geared towards the blue team during a CTF, and aims to provide a comprehensive guide for blue team forensics.
 In a CTF, the blue team's goal is to defend their systems against simulated cyber attacks launched by the red team, and this requires a deep understanding of key tools and techniques that can be used to detect and respond to such attacks.

 Throughout this handbook, we will cover the various challenges that blue teams might encounter in a CTF.
 The structure of this document is sectioned by type of evidence given.

-1) Network traffic analysis, 2) System logs analysis, 3) Files/Executables, 4) Memory forensics 5) Disk.
+1) Network traffic analysis,

+2) System logs analysis,

+3) Files/Executables,

+4) Memory forensics

+5) Disk.
 We will also introduce key tools and techniques that can be used to detect and respond to cyber attacks during a CTF.

 By the end of this handbook, you should have a solid understanding of blue team forensics and be equipped with the knowledge and tools necessary to effectively detect and respond to cyber attacks during a CTF.